National Liberal Party (Romania): Re-establishment and first governing experiences (1990–2000)

-The National Liberal Party of Romania (PNL) was re-founded in January 1990, a few days after the end of the violent Romanian Revolution.
-During the early 1990s, the party primarily revolved around the presidencies of Radu Câmpeanu and Mircea Ionescu-Quintus, both former members of the historical PNL and liberal youth leaders during the interwar period as well as during and shortly after World War II.
+The National Liberal Party (PNL) was re-established in January 1990, just days after the violent Romanian Revolution brought an end to communist rule.
+The process was spearheaded by a group of liberals who had survived the communist period, including many former political prisoners, or who had returned from exile.
+In its early years, the party was led by Radu Câmpeanu and Mircea Ionescu-Quintus, both of whom served as a living bridge to the party's pre-communist history, having been liberal youth leaders during the interwar and early post-World War II eras.
+This continuity allowed the PNL to reclaim its position as the direct institutional successor to the historic party founded in 1875.

-At the 1990 general elections, the PNL became the third largest party in the Parliament of Romania and its then re-founding leader, Radu Câmpeanu, finished second in the same year's presidential elections, with 10.6% of the cast votes, behind Ion Iliescu.
-In December 1990, the Socialist Liberal Party (PSL) led by Niculae Cerveni established an alliance with the PNL and the latter became vice-president of the PNL led by Câmpeanu at that time.
+At the 1990 general elections, the PNL emerged as the third-largest parliamentary force.
+Radu Câmpeanu finished second in the presidential race with 10.6% of the vote, trailing behind Ion Iliescu.
+To bolster its ranks, the party integrated the Socialist Liberal Party (PSL) in December 1990, with its leader, Niculae Cerveni, becoming a vice-president of the PNL.

-Shortly afterwards, at the main request and most notably alongside the Christian Democratic National Peasants' Party (PNȚCD), but to a lesser extent also with other smaller center-right parties and NGOs, the PNL managed to form the Romanian Democratic Convention (CDR) in an effort to assemble a stronger collective opposition and alternative governing body to then ruling National Salvation Front (FSN), which was, in many ways, the heir of the Romanian Communist Party (PCR).
-However, prior to the 1992 general elections, Câmpeanu decided to withdraw the party from the CDR electoral alliance and instead compete as a stand-alone political force.
-One of the main reasons for doing so was Câmpeanu's reluctance for the PNL to run on common lists with the Democratic Alliance of Hungarians in Romania (UDMR).
+Shortly thereafter, at the behest of and primarily alongside the Christian Democratic National Peasants' Party (PNȚCD), and supported by smaller center-right parties and NGOs, the PNL helped form the Romanian Democratic Convention (CDR).
+This alliance sought to establish a robust collective opposition and a governing alternative to the ruling National Salvation Front (FSN), which was widely viewed as the institutional successor to the Romanian Communist Party (PCR).
+However, prior to the 1992 general elections, Câmpeanu withdrew the PNL from the CDR to compete as a standalone force.
+A primary catalyst for this exit was Câmpeanu's refusal to run on unified electoral lists with the Democratic Union of Hungarians in Romania (UDMR/RMDSZ).